 Hugo Koblet, “Pédaleur de charme“, and Fausto Coppi, “Il Campionissimo”, two post-war era giants.
 They were good friends, until the Giro d’Italia 1953 edition.
 After that Giro, they would never speak to each other again.
 But, what happened?

 Today’s historic photo of the day: well, it’s actually not a photo of a cyclist, just a photo of a magazine – 11 August 1960 edition of “The Adventures of Tintin”.
 “Il Campionissimo” Fausto Coppi was on the cover of the magazine.
-Fausto Coppi was already dead, when the magazine was published.
+Fausto Coppi was not alive when the magazine was published.

 Today’s historic photo of the day: Fausto Coppi and Gino Bartali smoking cigars in “Totò al Giro d’Italia” (Totò in Giro d’Italia), a 1948 Italian comedy film directed by Mario Mattoli and starring Totò.